 The information shared in this form is completely CONFIDENTIAL and will ONLY be shared with NECESSARY IPoly staff.
-Use the QR code or type tinyurl.com/IPOLYStudentSupport into your browser.

 COMPLAINT PROCEDURES

 IPoly strives for an open and caring environment.
 In the event that a concern occurs, students and parents are welcome to contact the instructors, counselor, or administrator.
 Most concerns are resolved by meeting with staff.
 However, in case a formal complaint is necessary, the Los Angeles County Office of Education Compliance Support Services should be contacted.
 Call the IPoly office for details.
 To file a UCP complaint, please contact Jose Gonzalez, director of student programs at the LACOE district office.
 Contact information is: